byteduck/duckOS/README.md

 # duckOS
 ### A hobby operating system

+This is just a little hobby OS that aims to be at least partially POSIX/UNIX compliant.

-This is based off of my previous hobby OS, codeOS2.
-I'm in the process of rewriting most of the previous code from scratch, though.
+If some of this code looks familiar, it's because it's based off of my previous hobby OS, codeOS2.
+Most of the code is new/rewritten at this point though.

 ### What's working
-- Booting via grub multiboot off of a hard drive
+- Booting off of an IDE (PATA) hard drive on both emulators and real hardware (tested on a Dell Optiplex 320 with a Pentium D)
-- Typing commands into the kernel shell
-- Reading files off of the hard drive
-- Reading devices as files (`/dev/hda`, `/dev/zero`, `/dev/random`, etc)
+- A virtual filesystem with device files (`/dev/hda`, `/dev/zero`, `/dev/random`, `/dev/fb`, `/dev/tty`, etc)
+  - The root filesystem is ext2
-- A newlib-based C standard library for programs (Only some syscalls are implemented so far)
+- A semicomplete newlib-based C standard library for programs (see [INSTRUCTIONS.md](INSTRUCTIONS.md))
-- Multitasking / executing ELFs (With CoW for forked processes)
+- Preemptive Multitasking (although there isn't anything that really takes advantage of `fork` yet besides the the userspace shell `dsh`)
+- A Bochs/Qemu/VirtualBox video driver (640x480x32bpp)

 ### Programs

+The code for these can be found in [programs](programs/).

 - mirror (/bin/mirror): A demo program that prompts you to type something and then prints it back to you.
 - dummy (/bin/dummy): A demo program that does nothing and exits.
 - fork (/bin/fork): A demo program that forks and then prints whether it is the child or the parent process.